Andrew Pugachev, Occupational Health & Safety instructor, Herzing College Winnipeg

 Considering this career?
 Here's what you need to know.

-Q: Andrew, can you tell us a bit about your background in occupational health and safety?
-What kinds of roles have you held, and where have you worked?
+Q: Andrew, can you tell us about your background in occupational health and safety?
+Where have you worked?

 Andrew: My background is really varied, encompassing 20+ years within the manufacturing sector.
 I’ve been a Production Supervisor; Occupational Safety and Health Program creator/trainer/implementer, and a C.I. (continuous improvement) guru.